FOSSonTop/gamedev/godot/pong-2d/scene.md

 ![Add new scene](./assets/scene/5.png)

-6. Which will look the same as we selected 2D Scene, but rather that clicking 2D Scene click on Other Node [press Ctrl + A]
+6. Which will look the same as we selected 2D Scene, but rather that clicking 2D Scene click on Other Node [press Ctrl + A].
 7. For this tutorial we are gonna creating Pong-2D game, so we will use character2D for the board.

 ![Add Character](./assets/scene/7.png)